endymion1818/deliciousreverie/src/pages/post/creating-homepage-animation.md

 }
 ```

-The hardest part of this was to find out how to get the `.current` value of `useRef()`, because the initial value as you can see is `null` (the dom element doesn't exist yet).
+The hardest part of the TypeScript implementation was to find out how to get the `.current` value of `useRef()`, because the initial value as you can see is `null` (the dom element doesn't exist yet).
 Unfortunately the only help you get from the compiler is:

 ```
 Argument of type 'null' is not assignable to parameter of type 'HTMLDivElement'